 ORCID is a community-based effort to create a global registry of unique researcher identifiers for the purpose of ensuring proper attribution of works to their creators.
 When new users create an account in Manuscript Central, they are now asked to add their ORCID unique researcher identifier to their record.
 They can obtain their number via a direct link to the ORCID registration site.
 The ORCID ID then becomes part of the manuscript's metadata and will be passed back into ACM's Digital Library if the manuscript is accepted for publication.
 ACM has not yet made ORCID registration a requirement of submission.
 We intend to do so in the near feature.

 The abstract should be from 150 to 200 words long and consist of short, direct, and complete sentences.
 It should be informative enough to serve in some cases as a substitute for reading the paper itself.
 It should state the objectives of the work, summarize the results, and give the principal conclusions.
 The title need not be repeated.
 Work planned but not done should not be described in the abstract.
 Because abstracts are extracted and used separately, do not use the first person, do not display mathematics, and do not use citation reference numbers.
 Try to avoid starting with the words "This paper ..."

-Three types of content indicators must be assigned: (1) categories and subject descriptors, (2) general terms, (3) keywords and phrases.
-The first two items are selected from the Computing Reviews Classification Scheme published in the January 1991 issue ofComputing Reviews.
+Two types of content indicators must be assigned: (1) categories and subject descriptors and (2) keywords and phrases.
+The first item is selected from the Computing Reviews Classification Scheme published in the January 1991 issue ofComputing Reviews.
 Select as many of these as may be applicable.

 The keywords and phrases are additional English language words that indicate the content of the submission.
 They should not be synonymous with those already in the classification system : they can be more specific in relation to the paper than the subject descriptors, or they may not be covered by the existing system at all.
 The following guidelines may be helpful.